daniel-adam-ce/template-terraform-s3-route53-cloudfront/README.md

 1. To clean up all resources created by this template, run `terraform destroy`.
     * CloudFront distributions take a few minutes to destroy.

+## Notes

+* This template assumes that you have already created a hosted zone in Route 53.
+* This template also assumes that you have already created an ACM certificate in AWS Certificate Manager for the domain name.
+* This template is <i>not</i> intended to be used as a complete solution for hosting a static website.
+It is intended to be used as a starting point to learn Terraform and to deploy a simple static website.